DKoTech/SepocatchICPv5/README.md

 Clear 'services/data/' and 'services/data_backups'.
 Copy the project to the website directory or modify the website directory.
 Open the homepage and register your super administrator account.

+## Announcement for everyone
+This version is deprecated.
+PLAESE WAIT FOR NEW VERSION.
+Thanks.